Skip to main content

 path in the woods with bench

-The Visitor Center is open Monday through Saturday from 9 AM to 4:30 PM, excluding state holidays.
-Public restrooms are available daily from 8 AM to sunset at the Guided School Program building.
-Trails are open daily from sunrise to sunset, with free admission.
+The Visitor Center is open Monday through Saturday, 9 AM to 4:30 PM.
+Trails are free and open daily from sunrise to sunset, and public restrooms are available.

 Read More